JAlcocerT/JAlcocerT/content/blog/biz-web-links.md

 1. [Astro + Tina](https://darko.io/posts/linktree-and-linkinbio-clone-with-astro-and-tinacms/)

-The long overdue topic of SSG + CMS... one day ill have to cver that up.
+The long overdue topic of SSG + CMS... one day ill have to cover that up!

 ---